topherCantrell/computerarcheology/content/README.md

 You can click the "Contact" button at the top and send me corrections and additions.

-If you would like me to add a link here to your own site then send me the information.
+If you would like me to add a link to your own site then send me the information.

 # References

-If you like Computer Archeology you must visit [Don Hodges amazing site](http://donhodges.com/).
+If you like Computer Archeology, you must visit [Don Hodges amazing site](http://donhodges.com/).
 He has a series of digs into Pac Man, Ms Pac Man, Dig Dug, Donkey Kong, and Defender to name a few.
 Visit his [Archive](http://donhodges.com/archive.htm) for most of the series.